Building a Survival Group: What Preppers Must Know before They Get Started

 Bug-In

-Most of the preppers I’ve talked to don’t bother with a bug-in survival team.
-They believe that it is better to just stockpile their own supplies and hope for the best.
+Most preppers I’ve talked to don’t bother with a bug-in survival team.
+They believe it is better to just stockpile their supplies and hope for the best.

 Likewise, what if looters attack your home?
-Wouldn’t you prefer to have a survival team there to help you defend your supplies – even if it means having to share those supplies with the team member?
+Wouldn’t you prefer a survival team to help you defend your supplies – even if it means having to share those supplies with the team member?

 A Bug-In Survival Team Should Be: